 In those situations, grown-ups don’t need to intervene in the child’s play.

-What we can do if the child asks us for particular help: to open the lid on the container, to undress or dress the baby doll, or to put on his shoes.
+The children often asks us for particular help: to open the lid on the container, undress or dress the baby doll, or put on his shoes.

 Get closer and start with observation.

 Narrate what you see: “I see you are trying to open the lid.”
 Pause “It seems stuck…”

 When you narrate – you are helping the child process information and bring some of the energy down.
 Sometimes, this is all that is needed.

 3. Start with the least amount of help

 If the child is still interested in pursuing the task and wants your help, offer the least amount of help.

 You can offer a suggestion – make sure not to bombard the child with tons of them.

 Or you might say: “Maybe I can hold the jar and you twist the lid.”